baltuntas3/Tetris-Game/README.md

 # How to play
 This game is played using the arrow keys.
-Up arrow key rotates the tetrominos. left and right keys are movement keys. down arrow key is accelerator.
+Up arrow key rotates the tetrominos.
+Left and right keys are movement keys.
+Down arrow key is accelerator.